 The following is a synopsis of the holdings of the Rensselaer City History Center.

 The collection includes the published histories for Rensselaer County and area.
 There is a copy of Sylvester’s History of Rensselaer County (with a separete index) in both printed and searchable CD froms, Landmarks of Rensselaer County(with separate index), The Valley of the Hudson by Nelson Green, and Troy and Rensselaer County (with a seperate index) by Hayner are also included as is The Capital Region of New York State by Kimball and the Hudson and Mohawk Valley by C. Reynolds.
 Histories of Albany city and county are also in the collection.
 There are books on the Hudson River and regional history.
 The books: Three Villages /One City and Rensselaer Past and Present are especially about the City of Rensselaer.
 Copies of these last two books may be purchased at the Rensselaer City Clerk's Office.
 Rensselaer's Railraods by Ernie Mann has been published by Acadia Press and is available at bookstores and the internet.

 There are included the records of Rensselaer Mother’s Club 1930-2008, receipts and bills from Stewart’s Drug Store 1911-1921, diary of a railroad worker, store account book., Benjamin Akin papers late 18th century to 1860s.
-The Sullivan Funeral Home records and Rings Fire Co records are here to be found.
+The Sullivan Funeral Home records and Rings Fire Co. records are here to be found.
+The collection includes materials from the Kiwanis and the Shakespearean Society.
 There are scattered materials relating to city activities such as sewer planning documents and Bath village tax records.
 There are also the records of the Eastland Park Association and the family papers of the Thatcher family.

 Published genealogy material